Create a basic group and add members using Azure Active Directory

 There are several group and membership types.
 The following information explains each group and membership type and why they are used, to help you decide which options to use when you create a group.

 - Security.
 Used to manage member and computer access to shared resources for a group of users.
 For example, you can create a security group for a specific security policy.
 By doing it this way, you can give a set of permissions to all the members at once, instead of having to add permissions to each member individually.
 A security group can have users, devices, groups and service principals as its members and users and service principals as its owners.
 For more info about managing access to resources, see Manage access to resources with Azure Active Directory groups.

-- Office 365.
+- Microsoft 365.
 Provides collaboration opportunities by giving members access to a shared mailbox, calendar, files, SharePoint site, and more.
 This option also lets you give people outside of your organization access to the group.
-An Office 365 group can have only users as its members.
-Both users and service principals can be owners of an Office 365 group.
-For more info about Office 365 Groups, see Learn about Office 365 Groups.
+A Microsoft 365 group can have only users as its members.
+Both users and service principals can be owners of a Microsoft 365 group.
+For more info about Microsoft 365 Groups, see Learn about Microsoft 365 Groups.

 Assigned.
 Lets you add specific users to be members of this group and to have unique permissions.
 For the purposes of this article, we're using this option.

 Dynamic user.
 Lets you use dynamic membership rules to automatically add and remove members.
 If a member's attributes change, the system looks at your dynamic group rules for the directory to see if the member meets the rule requirements (is added) or no longer meets the rules requirements (is removed).

 Dynamic device.
 Lets you use dynamic group rules to automatically add and remove devices.
 If a device's attributes change, the system looks at your dynamic group rules for the directory to see if the device meets the rule requirements (is added) or no longer meets the rules requirements (is removed).